sjanel/coincenter/README.md

 coincenter
 ==========

-A C++ library / CLI stand-alone program centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.
+A C++ Command Line Interface (CLI) / library centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.

+Main features:

+ - Market
+ - Orderbook
+ - Traded volume
+ - Last Price
+ - Balance
+ - Trade (in several flavors)
+ - Withdraw (with check at destination that funds are well received)

 Supported exchanges are:
 | Exchange |                                      Link                                       |
 | -------- | :-----------------------------------------------------------------------------: |